GuilleHoardings/WorkoutTrackr/MODULAR_ARCHITECTURE.md

 ## Architecture Overview

-The application has been refactored from a single monolithic file into a modular structure with clear separation of concerns.
+The application follows a modular structure with clear separation of concerns.
 Each module handles a specific aspect of the application.

 ## Module Structure